Vitens/DBM/README.md

 | `DBMDriverOSIsoftPI.vb`       | Driver for OSIsoft PI.                                | `PISDK.PIPoint` (PI tag) | Used by PI ACE module `DBMRt`.                                         |

 ### Parameters
 DBM can be configured using several parameters.
-The values for these parameters can be changed at runtime in the `DBM.DBMParameters` class.
+The values for these parameters can be changed at runtime in the `Vitens.DynamicBandwidthMonitor.DBMParameters` class.

 | Parameter                    | Default value | Units         | Description                                                                                             |
 | ---------------------------- | ------------- | ------------- | ------------------------------------------------------------------------------------------------------- |